mattijn/topojson/docs/example/settings-tuning.md

 {: .label .label-blue-000 }
 </div>
 <div class="example-text" markdown="1">
-Here we load continental Afria as data file and apply the `presimplify` on the input-space.
+Here we load continental Africa as data file and apply the `presimplify` on the input-space.
 The plot shows the borders including linestring simplification, derived _before_ the `Topology` is computed.

 ```python